Dycool/Nintendo-Switch-Windows-Control/docs/controller-modes.md

 - **iOS:** Device sensors via `CMDeviceMotion` (`CMRotationRate` and `CMAcceleration`), remapped identically to the Android pipeline
 - **Browser:** Gamepad API (`pose.angularVelocity`, `pose.linearAcceleration`)

-> Gyro and rumble are **not available** in legacy mode.
+> Gyro and rumble are **not available** in hori controller mode.

 ---

-## Choosing a Backend

-### Use legacy mode when:
+### Use hori controller mode when:
-- You prioritize absolute minimum latency over gyro/rumble.
+- You dont need gyro or rumble.
 - You only need buttons, sticks, and d-pad.

-### Use modern mode (default) when:
-- You want gyroscope aiming or accelerometer input.
-- You want bidirectional rumble feedback.
-- You want to use server-side macros.
-- You want SPI flash calibration support.
+- The default Pro controller mode is not working.